trevordbunch/cis411_lab2_Arch/labreports/LAB_AmmanuelT.md

 - [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
-Serve Central is a system hoping to solve the problem of decreasing number of volunteers in the U.S. Serve Central hopes to acheive this by making the process of volunteering easier for volunteers by creating a system that requires users only to apply once before being track and apply to all volunteering oppportunities.
+Serve Central is a system hoping to solve the problem of decreasing the number of volunteers in the U.S. Serve Central hopes to achieve this by making the process of volunteering easier for volunteers by creating a system that allows users to create one account through which they can view and sign up for opportunities.

 ## Step 2.1 Representative Use Cases